2025 Monaco Grand Prix: Post-race

 Due to the Circuit de Monaco twisty layout, lack of straights and narrow nature, there was only one overtake, and zero inside the top 10, (Note: Compared to the previous years, which had four overtakes, all outside the top ten.
 The 2023 event had 22, and the 2022 event had 13; these two races were affected by rain.) with Mercedes calculating a car needed a 4.5-second pace advantage over the car in front to have even a 50–50 chance at an overtake.
 One of the two on-track "passes" occurred courtesy of Mercedes's George Russell's intentionally cutting the Nouvelle Chicane for which he received a drive-through penalty.
 Several teams, including Williams, Racing Bulls, and Mercedes, gamed the new rule mandating a second pit stop by ordering one driver to hold up the rest of the field so that the other driver ahead of them could race in free air and pit without losing track position.
 Max Verstappen of Red Bull Racing also attempted to take advantage of the two-stop rule by staying out on old tyres and gambling for a pit stop under safety car or red flag conditions, where he would have lost less time relative to his rivals.
 He took the lead after polesitter Lando Norris of McLaren took his second pit stop, but no free pit stop materialised and Verstappen was forced to pit at the end of the race, dropping him to fourth.

 Several drivers criticised the Grand Prix following the race.
 Williams's Carlos Sainz Jr. and Alexander Albon admitted that while they understood they needed to (legally) block other drivers for tactical reasons, they did not like it.
 Sainz warned that should there be no further rule changes, the tactic of blocking other drivers would increase in Monaco in future years.
 Race winner Lando Norris added that the FIA's two-pit-stop rule had made the race more luck-based but not more competitive.
-On a more humourous note, Verstappen suggested that the organisers would need Mario Kart-style gimmicks to make Monaco more interesting, and Russell revived Bernie Ecclestone's idea of using sprinklers to add artificial hazards to the circuit.
+On a more humorous note, Verstappen suggested that the organisers would need Mario Kart-style gimmicks to make Monaco more interesting, and Russell revived Bernie Ecclestone's idea of using sprinklers to add artificial hazards to the circuit.

 Various team principals also commented on the lack of action on race day.
 Red Bull's Christian Horner said that the two-pit-stop rule made the race more dramatic but was not a material change.
 He asked the organisers to modify the circuit to permit organic overtakes.
 McLaren's Andrea Stella agreed that the two-stop rule did not work but was unsure whether or how the track could be meaningfully modified.
 Mercedes's Toto Wolff suggested a minimum lap time so that teams could not drive intentionally slowly.